-Step 1: You’ll build the model by making each layer a little shorter than the last so that you can see each layer.
-First, we mixed water with Elmer’s glue to make a “paintable” glue (Mod Podge could be substituted here), which we spread all over the bottom of the shoe box lid.
-Then, we spread a layer of sand over the glue and let it dry for about 30 minutes.
+Step 1: You’ll make the model by making each layer a little shorter than the last so that each is visible in the finished product.
+First, mix water with Elmer’s glue to make a “paintable” glue.
+(Mod Podge could be substituted here.)
+Spread the glue all over the inside bottom of the shoe box lid.
+Then, spread a layer of sand over the glue and let it dry for about 30 minutes.

-Step 2: Shake off the excess sand, then, paint glue over 3/4 of the sand.
+Step 2: Shake off the excess sand, Then, paint glue over 3/4 of the sand.
 Spread the gravel (we used gravel sold for fish tanks) over the glue.
-We, then, poured the watered down glue over the top of the gravel so that it would hold it all into place.
-We let this layer dry overnight.
+Next, pour the watered down glue over the top of the gravel to hold it in place.
+Let this layer dry overnight.

 Step 3: Use plaster of Paris to represent the concrete.
-Mix according to package directions, then, cover half of the box with the plaster.
+Mix according to package directions.
+Cover half of the sand and gravel with the plaster.

-The finished project turned out nice and Josh and Megan were very proud to have something that they made themselves to display as part of our study of Ancient Rome.
+The finished project turned out great.
+It gave Josh and Megan a better understanding of how the Romans constructed roads, and they were very proud to have something that they made themselves to display as part of our study of Ancient Rome.